Location: N381 128, 7170, Portugal

 The site, approximately 14 ha in size, dates to the Late Bronze Age [LBA] and Iron Age of southwest Iberia.
 The LBA of the southwest has long been characterized by the apparent emergence of a new culture associated with defensiveness and warriorship, as represented by:

 (1) stone stelae depicting warrior iconography found in the wider region, and

 (2) the emergence of large, fortified sites that appear during this period.

 Unfortunately, there has been a distinct lack of site-level investigations and data, thus leading to insufficient and generalizing interpretations of the LBA.
 Our project aims to contribute toward a more comprehensive understanding of this understudied period.

-Prior experience in archaeology is not required – students of all backgrounds are encouraged to apply.
+Prior experience in archaeology is not required – students (and any others) of all backgrounds are encouraged to apply.
 This field school will train students in archaeological methods, such as excavation techniques, recording, illustration, and the handling and processing of artifacts.
 The field school will take students on weekly field trips to historical and archaeological sites and towns in Portugal and Spain.

 Students who wish to gain experience in field archaeology and have an interest in prehistory are especially encouraged to apply!